fcrepo3/fcrepo-before33/readme.txt

     [TEST-NAME] = A name for this test run

 [*] Normally, no additional setup is required when testing a
+    Fedora server instance at http://localhost:8080/fedora/.
+    A different server port may be chosen with no consequence.
+    However, if the fedora server uses an alternate app server context (i.e. not /fedora), you must set the environment variable WEBAPP_NAME to the alternate context name.
+This variable is used by command-line utilities.
+System tests involving these utiliteis may fail if WEBAPP_NAME is not set properly.
-    Fedora server instance at localhost:8080.
-However, if your test host is on a public IP, you *may* need to manually edit the deny-apim-if-not-localhost.xml policy before
+    Additionally, your test host is on a public IP and (not localhost), you *may* need to manually edit the deny-apim-if-not-localhost.xml policy before testing.
-    testing.